 The controls aren’t perfect, but coupled with the phone’s sizeable, high refresh rate screen and competitive starting price, they add up to make the Black Shark 3 Pro one of the best phones around, and an ideal choice for “hardcore” gamers.

-Its marmite design and heft will put off many regular phone users, who will be better off investing in the OnePlus 8 or one of Xiaomi’s non-gaming handsets, however.
+Its marmite design and heft will put off many regular phone users (if this is you, check out our best phone and best Android phone lists), who will be better off investing in the OnePlus 8 or one of Xiaomi’s non-gaming handsets, however.

 Design – For the gamers

 Gaming phones are never subtle.
 But the Black Shark 3 Pro takes things to a new level.
 The 7-inch device would have been classed as a tablet half a decade ago – held back-to-back it’s nearly the same height as first-gen Nexus 7.

 The phone otherwise looks a lot like its smaller sibling, the Black Shark 3, featuring a custom “X Core” design.
 This brings with it the best and worst of gaming hardware design tropes.
 Specifically, it means that the back of the phone has a distinctly ROG like accents and two diamond-shaped housings on its back.

 The latter houses the phone’s triple sensor camera array and a magnetic connector for the phone’s optional magnetic charge cable.
 This, plus the RGB lighting Black Shark’s coated the phone with means the Pro is about as unsubtle as a phone can get.